As-Samra Wastewater Treatment Plant (WWTP), Jordan

 Financing and key players involved

 USAID provided $78m for the construction of the As-Samra WWTP.
 The Jordanian Government provided $14m.
 A consortium of banks led by The Arab Bank granted a loan of $60m for the project.
 The Samra Plant Company (SPC), which comprised Suez Environment, Ondeo Services, Ondeo-Degremont and Morganti, arranged and provided $17m.

 The BOT contract comprised of the design, construction, financing and operation of the plant for 22 years.
 Engicon participated in the project by rendering construction supervision and assisting SPC with other works.

 United Corrosion Technologies supplied glass-reinforced plastic (GRP) handrail systems, covered grating systems, ladder systems and support systems for the plant.

 Financing during the first 18 months of the preparatory phase of commissioning was provided by the Swedish International Development Agency (SIDA).

-Millennium Challenge Corporation, based in the US, will provide $93m for the expansion, while the rest of the funding will be provided by SPC and a consortium of banks led by the Arab Bank.
+US-based Millennium Challenge Corporation provided $93m for the expansion, while the rest of the funding was provided by SPC and a consortium of banks led by the Arab Bank.

 The scarcity of water in Jordan is widely seen as the single most important restriction on the country's sustainable economic growth.